sgdheeban/WorkApp/README.md

 ## Requirements

-* Linux (Preferred) or Windows
+* Linux (Preferred) or Windows, Developed in Ubuntu
 * Java 8 Update 40 or higher (8u40+), 64-bit
 * Maven 3.3.9 (for building)
 * Python 2.4+ (for running with the launcher script)
+* MySQL 5.6 or above

 ## Create MySQL schema

 Create the following test database and table in MySQL for successful execution of Examples and JUnit tests (Ensure the MySQL server is up and running).
 Alternatively, you can use the --schemaFile option through the commandline option args, and generate the schema listed in the workapp_mysql_schema.sql under the config folder in the root directory of WorkAppServer project (this includes the test db and table).
 To understand more about using WorkAppScriptRunnerUtil, refer to WorkAppServer/WorkAppScriptRunnerInstruction.md in the project.
 To execute ORM related testcases and examples, create the tables using the mysql_schema.sql & mysql_schema_orm_test.sql in the WorkAppServer/src/main/resources folder.
 To understand more about WorkApp's ORM Engine, refer to WorkAppServer/WorkAppOrmInstruction.md.
 Check WorkApp/WorkAppServer/config/dev_config.properties for options.
+Use dev_config_windows.properties for Windows Operating System.
+You can comment out each #schemaFile options to create, delete or install a particular database, overall for all unit tests to pass you will need to run the Server a few times, while commenting out one of the #schemaFile options.
+Repeat this exercise for each, except delete_db_if_exists, which is used to delete all databases listed in the file.

     CREATE DATABASE testdb IF NOT EXISTS;
     USE testdb;